About Me

 Research Interests

-• Knowledge Diffusion: how ideas are produced, selected, and diffused through scholarly communication and peer review
+• Knowledge Diffusion: how ideas are produced, evaluated, and diffused through scholarly communication and peer review

-• Innovation and Technology Adoption: how organizations and social systems respond to and integrate emerging technologies
+• Innovation and Technology Adoption: how organizations and social systems evaluate, respond to, and integrate emerging technologies

 • AI in Education: how AI-empowered tools are adopted and used in secondary education